 But socially and from a governance perspective, however, it’s the opposite.
 It’s brought prosperity to a region.
 Many businesses, and therefore families, thrive from the economy of this mine, allowing prosperity to spread.
 It’s managed by a diverse group of community-focussed executives who pay and treat their staff and contractors well.

 On top of this, it is educating many thousands of children, allowing them to expand their horizons and maybe go off to university to become doctors or lawyers or mining company executives.

 What's the call you make?

 Well, only you can decide.
 ESG investing is like that.
 Personal opinions are personal opinions, and one person's pain point is another person's easy ride.
 Here at Upside, we love choice.
-Our ecosystem encourages the ideas people to submit all the research they can on an idea, allowing the investor who buys it to fully understand everything about the stock they are about to buy - from the environmental detriments to the educational benefits.
+The app and ecosystem encourage investors to submit all the research they can on an idea through the comments and rationale options, allowing others in the ecosystem to learn more and comment back creating a feedback loop that enables all users to learn and grow as investors - learning everything together from the environmental detriments to the educational benefits.

 There’s an Upside to choice and a science to being right.